 • Large chunks of fruit, such as pineapple and apples.

-Pomegranate is also one of the food that leads to choking, despite it is full of nutrition and it is one of the brain foods that make your kids smarter.
+Pomegranate is also one of the foods that lead to choking, despite it is full of nutrition and it is one of the brain foods that make your kids smarter.

 So, it is preferable to postpone introducing pomegranate to your baby after he finishes his first year.